 Multiple myeloma is a type of cancer in which malignant cells in the bone marrow and lymph system cause bone disease.
 These cells are called plasma cells.
 These malignant cells affect the function of the bone marrow.
 Multiple myeloma typically occurs later in life, affecting both men and women who are age 60 or older.

-Why choose the Cancer Therapy & Research Center for multiple myeloma treatment?
+Why choose the UT Health San Antonio Cancer Center for multiple myeloma treatment?

-Cancer centers designated by the National Cancer Institute, like the Cancer Therapy & Research Center, are able to offer specialized expertise in all phases of clinical trials.
+Cancer centers designated by the National Cancer Institute, like the UT Health Cancer Center, are able to offer specialized expertise in all phases of clinical trials.
 Clinical trials are a major part of the work we do.
 You can expect our help in choosing and going through the steps involved in participating in a clinical trial.

 Make an appointment